Akshay-Jhijhautia/Intro_httpserver_express/points.md

 6. `fetch` -> fetch is a replacement of, XML HTTP request.

 7. `express.js` -> used for setting up servers in node.
 There are other packages also available for purpose of setting up servers in node.

+8. `npx` -> stands for node package execute.
+It is simply an NPM package runner.
+It allows developers to execute any javascript package available on the NPM registry without even installing it.
+NPX is installed automatically with NPM version 5.2.0 and above. ex. to run nodemon do -> npx nodemon index.js